Allusion: Examples

 In Homer, brief allusions could be made to mythic themes of generations previous to the main narrative because they were already familiar to the epic's hearers: one example is the theme of the Calydonian boarhunt.
 In Hellenistic Alexandria, literary culture and a fixed literary canon known to readers and hearers made a densely allusive poetry effective; the poems of Callimachus offer the best-known examples.

-Martin Luther King Jr., alluded to the Gettysburg Address in starting his "I Have a Dream" speech by saying 'Five score years ago..."; his hearers were immediately reminded of Abraham Lincoln's "Four score and seven years ago", which opened the Gettysburg Address.
+Martin Luther King Jr., alluded to the Gettysburg Address in starting his "I Have a Dream" speech by saying "Five score years ago..."; his hearers were immediately reminded of Abraham Lincoln's "Four score and seven years ago", which opened the Gettysburg Address.
 King's allusion effectively called up parallels in two historic moments without overwhelming his speech with details.

 A sobriquet is an allusion.
 By metonymy one aspect of a person or other referent is selected to identify it, and it is this shared aspect that makes a sobriquet evocative: for example, "the city that never sleeps" is a sobriquet of (and therefore an allusion to) New York.

-An allusion may become trite and stale through unthinking overuse, devolving into a mere cliché, as is seen in some of the sections below.

-15 minutes of fame

-Andy Warhol, a 20th-century American artist most famous for his pop-art images of Campbell soup cans and of Marilyn Monroe, commented on the explosion of media coverage by saying, "In the future, everyone will be world-famous for 15 minutes."

-Today, when someone receives a great deal of media attention for something fairly trivial, they are said to be experiencing their "15 minutes of fame"; that is an allusion to Andy Warhol's famous remark.

-Lot's Wife/Pillar of Salt

-According to the Book of Genesis, God destroyed the cities of Sodom and Gomorrah, but Lot, the nephew of Abraham, was given time to escape with his family before the destruction.
-God commanded Lot and his family not to look back as they fled.
-Lot's wife disobeyed and looked back, and she was immediately turned into a pillar of salt as punishment for her disobedience.

-An allusion to Lot's wife or to a pillar of salt is usually a reference to someone who unwisely chooses to look back once they have begun on a course of action or to someone who disobeys an explicit rule or command.

-Cassandra

-In Greek mythology, Cassandra, the daughter of Trojan king Priam, was loved by Apollo, who gave her the gift of prophecy.
-When Cassandra later angered Apollo, he altered the gift so that her prophecies, while true, would not be believed.
-Thus, her accurate warnings to the Trojans were disregarded, and disaster befell them.

-Today, a "Cassandra" refers to someone who predicts disasters or negative results, especially to someone whose predictions are disregarded.